 HOW DO WE ENSURE OUR GME FUNDING IS COMPLETELY MAXIMIZED?

 Germane was contacted by a small hospital system consisting of 4 hospitals.
-Within this hospital system, their flagship hospital contains legacy residency and fellowship programs through an affiliation with a local medical school, one has previous cap issues, and the other two are non-teaching hospitals.
+Within this healthcare system, their flagship hospital contains legacy residency and fellowship programs through an affiliation with a local medical school, one has previous cap issues, and the other two are non-teaching hospitals.
 Health System leadership was interested in learning how to optimize the current resident operations at their flagship teaching hospital and work to grow the GME footprint in their non-teaching hospitals to meet their organizational goals.